ptrBoguski/hackathon-best-2021/README.md

 **Gausian Filter** enables Gaussian Filter - blurs image (GPU Only).

-**Non maximum suppression** enables Non Maximum Suppression - suppressing all pixels that are not part in local maxima (GPU Only).
+**Non maximum suppression** enables Non Maximum Suppression - suppressing all pixels that are not part of local maxima (GPU Only).